dylan-green/virtual-ipv4/README.md

 This is a basic implementation of the network layer for a host running on a virtual IP network, where UDP is used as the virtual network’s link layer.

-The program can be invoked on a unix command line via `python3 virtual-ip.py ip-addr ll-addr` where The `ip-addr` and `ll-addr` parameters correspond to the IPv4 address in CIDR notation (indicating the client’s subnet) and link layer address (UDP port number) of your host program respectively.
+The program can be invoked on a unix command line via `python3 virtual-ip.py ip-addr ll-addr` where the `ip-addr` and `ll-addr` parameters correspond to the IPv4 address in CIDR notation (indicating the client’s subnet) and link layer address (UDP port number) of your host program respectively.

 Running the program will initiate a basic CLI that will allow the user to supply basic information about the network.